mazetoken/mminer/README.md

 In a few seconds stop it: `Ctrl+C`

-Go to C:/bchdnode and edit bchd.conf (example is in the Mminer folder - sample-bchd.conf)
+Go to C:/bchdnode and edit bchd.conf (example is in the Mminer folder - sample-bchd.conf) - remove comment from addrindex, txindex and slpindex, add grpclisten=127.0.0.1)

 Go back to PowerShell and run command `/.bchd` again